bunnyblueair/DroidNCM/README.md

 # DroidNCM
-This is an empty project
+This is an empty project cause copyright problem